 Central Piedmont is closely monitoring updates from the Centers for Disease Control (CDC), the North Carolina Department of Health and Human Services, and the Mecklenburg County Health Department regarding the developing coronavirus (COVID-19) situation.
-The Central Piedmont Core Response Team (CRT) is being updated and is meeting as needed to review ongoing plans to help ensure the safety of our students, faculty, and staff.
+The Central Piedmont Core Response Team (CRT) is meeting as needed to review ongoing plans to help ensure the safety of our students, faculty, and staff.

 There are confirmed cases of coronavirus in Mecklenburg County — please visit the Mecklenburg County health department’s website for the latest information.

-Latest update from the college about coronavirus (March 24, 2020)
+Latest Update from the College about Coronavirus (June 24, 2020)

 Gov. Cooper Announces Face Coverings Order, Extends Phase Two